Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Introduction

-In Section \ref{sec_clss_prob}, we introduce Pl\"{u}cker permutations $\sigma$ on $\{0,1,\dots,m\}$ those permute the Pl\"{u}cker coordinates.
-Then we show that all Pl\"{u}cker weight vectors are stable under Pl\"{u}cker permutations.
-We prove that two weighted Grassmann orbifolds are weakly equivariantly homeomorphic if their Pl\"{u}cker weight vectors differ by a Pl\"{u}cker permutation, see Theorem \ref{thm_per_plu_vec}.
-This provides several different $q$-CW complex structures of a weighted Grassmann orbifold.
-Conversely, we prove the following. \begin{customthm}{A}[Theorem \ref{thm_cohom_rig}] If there exists a homeomorphism $f$ between two weighted Grassmann orbifolds ${\rm{Gr}}_{\bf b}(k,n)$ and ${\rm{Gr}}_{\bf c}(k,n)$ such that the $f$ maps every coordinate element to some coordinate element then ${\bf b}$ and ${\bf c}$ are same up to a scalar multiplication and a permutation. \end{customthm} The coordinate elements are the set of all fixed points for the several group actions on $\G_{\bf b}(k,n)$.
-Thus the above Theorem is classifies the weighted Grassmann orbifolds up to weakly equivariant homeomorphism, see Corollary \ref{cor_cls_eq_hom}.
+In Section \ref{sec_clss_prob}, we introduce Pl\"{u}cker permutations, permutations $\sigma$ on $\{0,1,\dots,m\}$ those act on the Pl\"{u}cker coordinates.
+Then we show that all Pl\"{u}cker weight vectors are invariant under Pl\"{u}cker permutations.
+Moreover, Pl\"{u}cker permutation provides several different $q$-CW complex structures of a weighted Grassmann orbifold.
+We prove the following: \begin{customthm}{A}[Theorem \ref{thm_cl_wgt_gsm}] Two weighted Grassmann orbifolds are weakly equivariantly homeomorphic if their Pl\"{u}cker weight vectors differ by a Pl\"{u}cker permutation and a scalar multiplication. \end{customthm} Conversely, we formulate a conjecture asserting that weighted Grassmann orbifolds can be classified up to homeomorphism solely in terms of their Pl\"{u}cker weight vectors together with Pl\"{u}cker permutations.
+In support of this conjecture, we prove Lemma \ref{lem_nor_vec}, Lemma \ref{lem_prim} and Lemma \ref{lemma_int_coh}.
+Moreover, we prove the following regidity theorem. \begin{customthm}{B}[Theorem \ref{thm_cohom_rig}] If two weighted Grassmann orbifolds ${\rm{Gr}}_{\bf b}(k,n)$ and ${\rm{Gr}}_{\bf c}(k,n)$ are homeomorphic such that each coordinate element mapped to a coordinate element then ${\bf b}$ and ${\bf c}$ are identical up to a scalar multiplication and a permutation. \end{customthm} The coordinate elements are the set of all fixed points for the several group actions on $\G_{\bf b}(k,n)$.
+Thus, the above Theorem classifies the weighted Grassmann orbifolds up to certain weakly equivariant homeomorphism, see Corollary \ref{cor_cls_eq_hom}.

-In Section \ref{sec_tor_int_coh_wgt_gsm}, for a prime $p$, we deduce the integral cohomology of any weighted Grassmann orbifold has no $p$-torsion under some hypothesis on the Pl\"{u}cker weighted vector, see Theorem \ref{thm_no_p_tor}.
-Moreover, we prove thae following. \begin{customthm}{B}[Theorem \ref{tor_in_2,4}] $H^i({\rm{Gr}}_{\bf{b}}(2,4);\ZZ)$ is torsion-free and concentrated in even degrees for any weighted Grassmann orbifold ${\rm{Gr}}_{\bf b}(2,4)$ if $i\neq 3$. \end{customthm} We study some non-trivial examples of $\G_{\bf{b}}(2,4)$ and $\G_{\bf{b}}(2,5)$ such that the integral cohomologies of those weighted Grassmann orbifolds have no torsion and concentrated in even degrees.
+In Section \ref{sec_tor_int_coh_wgt_gsm}, we show that for a prime $p$, the integral cohomology of any weighted Grassmann orbifold contains no $p$-torsion under some hypothesis on the Pl\"{u}cker weighted vector, see Theorem \ref{thm_no_p_tor}.
+We study some non-trivial examples of $\G_{\bf{b}}(2,4)$ and $\G_{\bf{b}}(2,5)$ such that the integral cohomologies of those weighted Grassmann orbifolds have no torsion and concentrated in even degrees.
 We define divisive weighted Grassmann orbifolds in terms of Pl\"{u}cker permutations and Pl\"{u}cker weight vectors.
-Then we show that the integral cohomology of divisive Grassmann orbifolds has no torsion and is concentrated in even degrees.
+Then, we show that the integral cohomologies of divisive Grassmann orbifolds are torsion-free and is concentrated in even degrees.